ysyk2021/managing-conflict-across-cultures-building-cross-cultural-bridges-and-respecting-differences/src/chapter-5-2.md

-Chapter 5: Building Cross-Cultural Bridges: Fostering a Culture of Inclusivity and Respect
+Fostering a Culture of Inclusivity and Respect
 ==========================================================================================

 Effective cross-cultural conflict management requires individuals to build bridges across cultures, fostering inclusivity and respect.
 In this chapter, we will explore techniques for building cross-cultural bridges and creating a culture of inclusivity and respect.